wizardofzos/pyracf/README.md

 - fixed: record type '0260' in offset.json was malformed
 - updated offsets.json from https://www.ibm.com/docs/en/SSLTBW_3.1.0/com.ibm.zos.v3r1.icha300/format.htm etc
 - getOffsets.py to update the json model
+- fixed: RACF documentation contains incorrect record type 05k0
+- all known record types parsed and loaded into DataFrames
+- index columns assigned to all DataFrames, assigned by new correlate() method
+- new method correlate() to increase speed of subsequent data access, use after parse() or loading of pickles

 ### 0.6.4 (Add 0209)
 - Added 0209 recordtype to parser. (userDistributedMapping)